Goh-DYA/MSBA-AlzhemierMRIClassification/Code/README.md

 ## Experiments

 The notebooks where the ML models are run are in the following files.
-These correspond the each experiment as described in the report / image below.
+These correspond with each experiment as described in the report / image below.
 - BT5151_Experiment_1.ipynb
 - BT5151_Experiment_2.ipynb
 - BT5151_Experiment_3.ipynb